Zsolt821201/iDentity-ml-fyp-py/docs/report.md

-Behaviour-driven development (BDD) is a methodology that bridges the gap between technical and non-technical stakeholders by emphasizing collaboration, communication and a shared understanding of the software\'s expected behaviour.
+Behaviour-driven development (BDD) is a methodology that bridges the gap between technical and non-technical stakeholders by emphasizing collaboration, communication, and a shared understanding of the software\'s expected behaviour.
 BDD encourages using clear, concise, and easily understood language to define requirements and acceptance criteria, facilitating a common understanding among stakeholders.
 This